PensionMath

 What this calculator does

-The WEP Calculator computes the reduction to your Social Security retirement benefit caused by the Windfall Elimination Provision.
-It applies the modified benefit formula, accounts for any partial exemption based on your years of substantial Social Security earnings, and enforces the 50% guarantee that prevents WEP from reducing your benefit by more than half your non-covered pension amount.
+The WEP Calculator computes the reduction to your Social Security retirement benefit that was caused by the Windfall Elimination Provision (repealed January 5, 2025).
+It applies the modified benefit formula, accounts for any partial exemption based on your years of substantial Social Security earnings, and enforces the 50% guarantee that prevented WEP from reducing your benefit by more than half your non-covered pension amount.

 Note: The Social Security Fairness Act signed in January 2025 eliminated WEP for most affected workers.
 If you were subject to WEP before 2025, you may now receive your full Social Security benefit.
 The calculator shows both the pre-repeal and current figures so you can understand what changed and whether you're owed retroactive payments.